Dealerdirect/guides/protocols/README.md

  responsible for providing which deliverable during the software development process.

+- [Developer Pain](./estimating/developer-pain/) -- A way to estimate high-level
+  cost for a given issue or ticket.

 - [Work Approach Checklist](./development-process/work-approach-checklist/) -- Outlines who is
  responsible for providing which deliverable during the software development process.